 NOTE: The actual validation of the user device (i.e., for WPS) and user authentication (i.e., PIN) is part of the NS/EP NGN-PS process of the TAS and NS/EP NGN-PS AS respectively.
 The NS/EP authentication information is conveyed to the RPH-AS not shown in the reference model.

-RPH Validation Service (RPH-VS) - This element represents the logical verification service for SIP RPH signing defined in [IETF RFC 8443].
+RPH Verification Service (RPH-VS) - This element represents the logical verification service for SIP RPH signing defined in [IETF RFC 8443].

 The focus of this document is on the RPH-AS and RPH-VS functionality and the relevant SIP signaling and interfaces.